harmonydata/hackathon/accessibility-evaluation.md

 - Comment: Keyboard does not tab to My Harmony and Select All - which are key functionalities of the tool.
 #### Enough Time
 Check for adjustable or extendable time limits.
+- Compliance: Fail
+- Severity: Medium
+- Comment:
 #### Seizures and Physical Reactions
 Ensure content does not contain flashes that could cause seizures (no more than 3 flashes per second).
+- Compliance: Fail
+- Severity: Medium
+- Comment:
 #### Navigable
 Navigation: Ensure navigation order is logical and consistent; include skip links.
 Ensure all pages have descriptive titles and every link text is descriptive and meaningful.
+- Compliance: Fail
+- Severity: Medium
+- Comment:

 ### Understandable
 #### Readable
-Language:
-Ensure the language of the page is declared in the HTML.
-Reading Level:
-Check for content that is readable and understandable for the intended audience.
+Ensure the language of the page is declared in the HTML and content that is readable and understandable for the intended audience.
+- Compliance: Fail
+- Severity: Medium
+- Comment:
 #### Predictable
-Consistency:
 Ensure navigation and interactive elements are consistent throughout the site.
-Unexpected Changes:
-Verify that changes in context (e.g., new pages opening) are predictable and notified.
+Also ensure changes in context, e.g. opening in new window, are precitable and notified to the user.
+- Compliance: Fail
+- Severity: Medium
+- Comment:
 #### Input Assistance
-Forms:
-Ensure form elements have associated labels.
-Check for clear instructions and error messages.
-Verify that input errors are identified and suggestions for correction are provided.
+Ensure form elements have associated labels.Check for clear instructions and error messages, and suggestions for correction are provided.
+- Compliance: Fail
+- Severity: Medium
+- Comment:

 ### Robust
 #### Compatible
-Assistive Technologies:
-Verify that the website is compatible with various assistive technologies (e.g., screen readers, speech recognition software).
-HTML Validation:
-Ensure HTML/CSS is valid and follows best practices.
+Ensure compatibility with various assistive technologies like screen readers or voice recognition software.
+Also ensure HTML/CSS is valid and follows best practices.
+- Compliance: Fail
+- Severity: Medium
+- Comment:
 ## Recommendations
 Summary of Findings: